pomerium/documentation/content/docs/zero/api-guide.md

 Copy your organization ID.

-### Get cluster ID
+### Get namespace ID

-To make changes to a cluster's configuration, you need its cluster ID.
-To get the cluster ID, send a `GET` request to the `/clusters` endpoint, replacing `{organizationId}` with your own:
+A cluster is assigned its own namespace.
+To make changes to your cluster's configuration, you need your cluster's namespace ID.

+To get the namespace ID, send a `GET` request to the `/clusters` endpoint, replacing `{organizationId}` with your own:

 ```curl
 curl --location 'https://console.pomerium.app/api/v0/organizations/{organizationId}/clusters' \